On the Fate of Little Red Dots: Stability of LRDs in the Stellar-Only Interpretation

 This simple picture was further supported recently by several direct N-body numerical calculations.
 M.C.
 Vergara et al (2023) showed that the efficiency in the formation of the MBH by runaway stellar collisions exponentially increases as $\rm t_{coll}$ becomes comparable to $\rm t_{age}$, independent of having (even) shorter relaxation times, mainly because relaxation processes produces core collapse (and envelope expansion) but the efficiency is controlled by the collision time.
 M.C.
 Vergara et al (2024) expanded this finding to different stellar systems, including not only NSCs, but also GCs and UCDs, covering different initial conditions, stellar initial mass functions, and evolutionary paths, which can be fitted with an asymmetric sigmoidal curve, given by $\epsilon_{BH} = \left(1 + \exp\left[-4.63 \left( \log\left(M/M_{crit}\right) - 4 \right) \right]\right)^{-0.1}$ (M.C.
 Vergara et al 2025b), where $M_{crit}$ is the critical mass for a system with collision time comparable to the age of the system (i.e. $\rm t_{coll} \,(M_{crit}) = t_{H0}$, for the purposes of this analysis).
 Figure \ref{F1} also displays such black hole formation efficiency $\epsilon_{BH} $ in the (background) color gradient, being NSCs mainly in the range between 0.05 and 0.15, approaching towards 1 for resolved MBHs (i.e. if they were stellar clusters, should rapidly collapse to a MBH driven by runaway stellar collisions), in an overall agreement with their observed properties and also, supporting the scenario outlined in Escala (2021), where MBHs are formed from (partially/totally) failed stellar systems.

 The position of LRDs in Figure \ref{F1}, denoted by the red points (data taken from Akins et al 2024), is different from any other stellar system previously observed at lower z, since LRDs appear at the boundary of the region we called `Forbidden Stellar Zone', located above the intersection of solid and dashed black lines, in the left side of the solid black line where no stellar system is expected to survive.
-Such region fulfill the instability defined by $t_{coll} < t_{H0}$, left side of the solid black line like the densest NSCs borned, but with a quantitative difference: in the mass range of LRDs (masses $ \gtrsim 10^9 \msun$), the condition $\rm t_{coll} < t_{relax} $ it is typically fulfilled furthermore.
-Therefore, LDRs with $t_{coll} < t_{H0}$ are on a different regime from unstable NSCs, without being able to expand due to relaxation processes, since $t_{H0} < t_{relax}$ for LRDs, thus candidates to be in the unexplored regime of collapsing as a whole due to the loss of orbital support by runaway stellar collisions.
-In the next section we will study possible outcomes for LRDs.
+LRDs are typically only one order of magnitude from the solid black line (if we consider as real their upper limits in total effective radius, probably closer in reality), compared with typical galaxies of similar mass (e.g $~10^{11} \msun$ in $>$ 10kpc) that are located several orders of magnitude to the right of the solid black line in Figure 1, which is the main reason why the collision timescale have been traditionally ignored in galactic dynamics.
+Such region fulfills the instability defined by $t_{coll} < t_{H0}$, left side of the solid black line like the densest NSCs borned, but with a quantitative difference: in the mass range of LRDs (masses $ \gtrsim 10^9 \msun$), the condition $\rm t_{coll} < t_{relax} $ it is typically fulfilled furthermore.
+Therefore, LDRs with $t_{coll} < t_{H0}$ are on a different regime from unstable NSCs, without being able to expand due to relaxation processes, since $t_{H0} < t_{relax}$ for LRDs, thus candidates to be in the unexplored regime of collapsing as a whole due to the loss of orbital support by runaway stellar collisions, expected when $t_{H0} \sim \, t_{coll} < t_{relax}$.

+In addition, errors in mass estimates are in the order of 0.3 dex (under the stellar only interpretation; Akins et al 2024), making little difference on the proximity of LRDs to the `Forbidden Stellar Zone'.
+Only if a MBH is assumed already at the center for most LRDs, their stellar mass estimates decreases to values lower than $~10^{10} \msun$ (Jones et al. 2025), but since their total effective radius are upper limits in most cases, lower real radius may bring LRDs back to the proximity to the `Forbidden Stellar Zone', something expected unless other effects such surface brightness dimming operates (Pacucci \& Loeb 2025).
+Even in the latter scenario, since all self-gravitating systems are centrally concentrated, the instability discussed here should still be more violent in the core than in the whole system.
+In the next section we will study possible outcomes for LRDs as a whole system and within their cores.